Tournament of Champions (debate): Addition of Other Events

-In 2012, Tournament of Champions added two Speech Round Robins—in Extemporaneous Speaking and Original Oratory.
+In 2012, the Tournament of Champions added two Speech Round Robins—in Extemporaneous Speaking and Original Oratory.
 In 2012 and 2013, admission to the Round Robins was by application.
 For 2013-2014, invitations to compete in the two Round Robins was extended to the finalists of a number of strong national and regional tournaments.
-And in 2015 the Tournament of Champions abolished the round robin format.
+In 2015, the Tournament of Champions abolished the round robin format.

 Tournament procedure

 Qualification

 The Tournament of Champions uses a bid system, in which placing high enough in certain nationally or regionally respected tournaments earns debaters a bid, with at least 2 bids needed to compete.
 Some popular bid tournaments include Greenhill (TX), Harvard (MA), and UC Berkeley (CA).
 In addition to attaining 2 bids, competitors can automatically qualify by placing high enough at last year’s Tournament of Champions (or one of the two other national tournaments).
 Or, if they do not automatically qualify or earn 2 bids, they may be accepted as an "at-large entry", where they must apply to receive a bid after the season finishes.
 At-large entries need to attain one bid and have made it to many "bid rounds," the round before a team would receive a bid, to be considered for an at-large entry.